acarrab/acarrab.github.io/Content/projects/multi-robot_environment.md

  This week, I ran simulations to determine how the properties of the system affected the interaction between the discs.
 The results of this step are so far inconclusive since no sharp transition was found yet.
-I set up python andpygame within visual studios and then started to work in/learn python to create a grid for the discs to be on.
+I set up python and pygame within visual studios and then started to work in/learn python to create a grid for the discs to be on.
 This will be useful later for creating models with pygame.

 ## Start of the Program